 To check for updates, open the App Store and click on the Updates icon.
 If updates are available, click on the Update or Update All button to install them.

 It’s worth having your Mac check for updates automatically.
 You can do this by going to the Apple menu > System Settings > General > Software Update and turning on Automatic updates.

 3. Delete recent apps

 Is the problem a recent one?
 Has it occurred only after downloading a new app?
-It’s not unheard of for app to cause conflict and knock other things out of sync.
+It’s not unheard of for an app to cause conflict and knock other things out of sync.
 Try deleting recent apps to see if the keyboard regains proper function.
-If it’s doesn’t work you can easily reinstall them.
+If it doesn’t work, you can easily reinstall them.

 You can delete applications manually in one of two ways: using the Launchpad and the Finder.

 - Position the pointer over the app you want to get rid of and press and hold until all the icons start to jiggle.

 - Hit the Delete button.

 - In the Finder, click Applications.